Learning-based Event-triggered MPC with Gaussian processes under terminal constraints

-The symbolic model is constructed based on the deterministic error bounds under the SE kernel metric and allows us to construct the contractive (terminal) set and the safety controller.
-As we will see later, construction of the contractive set allows us to analyze the recursive feasibility and derive the event-triggered condition, and to analyze the convergence via decreasing horizon strategy.
 The authors in \cite{maddalena2021kpc} proposed a learning-based predictive control based on a kernel ridge regression (KRR) with deterministic safety guarantees.
-The safety guarantees were established by constructing multi-step ahead models of the unknown system with the deterministic error bounds from the assumption of the RKHS.
 The approach presented in this paper is different and advantageous from \cite{maddalena2021kpc} in the following sense.
 First, we provide detailed, analytical error bounds for multi-step predictions under the same assumption (i.e., the unknown system lies in the RKHS).
 In particular, we show that the deterministic error bounds for multi-step ahead predictions can be derived recursively using the SE kernel and the corresponding kernel metric (although \cite{maddalena2021kpc} provided error bounds on the multi-step ahead predictions, they did not analytically investigate them in a detailed way).
 Furthermore, we show that the recursive feasibility of the OCPs is guaranteed if the error bounds on the unknown function become small enough.
 In addition, we provide a way to construct terminal (contractive) set, and show that the state trajectory enters the terminal set in finite time and stays therein for all future times.